amitgrewal/amitgrewal.github.io/content/authors/admin/_index.md

 ---
 I am a determined student in the Eli Broad College of Business at Michigan State University looking to make a difference in the world.
 I am enrolled in the Honors Bachelor of Arts program with a specialization in Accounting and a minor in Information and Communication Technology and Development.
 I am always looking for opportunities to continue my pursuit of expertise within these fields.
 I look forward to applying my vast range of experience to the fullest wherever the opportunity presents itself.

-Beyond my education, I run two businesses; Grewal Consulting and Meow Meow Heavy Industries.
-Grewal Consulting provides consulting services to retail operations, including gas stations; convenience stores; and grocery stores, in the fields of legal services, technology, and corporate strategy.
-Grewal Consulting currently has 12 clients.
-Meow Meow Heavy Industries specializes in the repair and resale of consumer electronics in addition to frequent heavy equipment repair (industrial machinery, vehicles, etc.)
+Beyond my education, I run two businesses; Grewal Consulting, which provides consulting services to retail operations, and Meow Meow Heavy Industries, which specializes in the repair and resale of consumer electronics and heavy equipment.

 {{< icon name="download" pack="fas" >}} View my {{< staticref "media/Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.